 Contributions are invited only on the topics described below.
-Authors are invited to submit an abstract, before 28th February 2021, using the online facility from the Congress website at:
+Papers that fall outside this scope will not be considered.
+Authors are invited to submit an abstract using the online facility from the Congress website at: https://abstracts-calgary2022.piarc.org/ before 30 November 2020.

-https://abstracts-calgary2022.piarc.org/